wazuh/wazuh-documentation/source/installation-guide/index.rst

 Requirements
 ------------

 The requirements section specifies the supported operating systems as well as the minimum recommended hardware specifications to guarantee the expected performance.
-Futhermore, information about the expected alerts per second depending on the different types of monitored endpoint can be found, allowing users to calculate the expected storage needed for their environments.
+Furthermore, information about the expected alerts per second depending on the different types of monitored endpoint can be found, allowing users to calculate the expected data storage needed for their environments.

 Packages list
 -------------